 Fig. 5.
 Overview of the different settings.
 1: Bright field illumination.
 2: Darkfield stop.
 3: Decentering the condenser.
 4: Auxiliary lens shifted under condenser.
 5: Tilted condenser top lens.
 6: Filter holder positioned in light path.
 On the far right of the picture, the illumination at the back lens of the objective is seen, photographed using a phase telescope.

-Oblique illumination enhances contrast and resolving power and can be achieved with simple means.
-There are many different ways to create oblique illumination and each method has it’s own characteristics.
-I personally find that in the experiments conducted the best contrast and resolving power was obtained by shifting the auxiliary lens (setting 4) or using a darkfield stop in the filter holder (setting 2).
+I personally find that in the experiment above the best contrast and resolving power was obtained by shifting the auxiliary lens (setting 4) or using a darkfield stop in the filter holder (setting 2).
 In my opinion, these two methods proved to be best in resolving the structure of Pleurosigma angulatum.
 On the other hand, decentering the condenser (setting 3) produced the least color artifacts and a nearly gradient-free oblique illumination was obtained.

 Arachnoidiscus ehrenbergii fotographed in brightfield (left) and oblique illumination (right).
 Objective: Zeiss-Winkel 25/0.45.